shendo/netsink/README.rst

 The primary project goals are:

 * Provide malware with communication end points to assist execution and elicit network traffic.
-* Straight-forward installation/deployment.
-Should work out-of-the-box for most scenarios.
+* Straight-forward installation.
+Should work out-of-the-box, with minimal configuration, for most scenarios.
 * Easy configuration and extension.
-Adding custom port ranges and services should be as simple as possible.
+Adding custom services and response handling should be as simple as possible.

 Features
 --------